 - Rebates: UPS often provides additional discounts as a “deferred tier thresholds” – or rebates – in which UPS will write your company a quarterly check as a percentage of your overall transportation expenditures.
 FedEx also offers a rebate program called the Earned Discount Override Program, but it is utilized significantly less than UPS.

-If I were a UPS customer, I’d demand they match FedEx fuel surcharges, Ground minimum charges, non-dimensioning of SmartPost, etc. (of course, based on my usage).
+If you are a UPS customer, demand they match FedEx fuel surcharges, Ground minimum charges, non-dimensioning of SmartPost, etc.

 As an example, a UPS shipper wanting a discount to the Fuel Surcharge fee would want to know that they are paying a lot more in fuel surcharges than they would as a FedEx shipper.

-Similarly, if my UPS invoices included significant charges for Third Party Billing, Late Payment fees, or Peak Surcharges, I’d demand that UPS waive those fees to match the pricing policies of their largest competitor.
+Similarly, if UPS invoices included significant charges for Third Party Billing, Late Payment fees, or Peak Surcharges, UPS should waive those fees to match the pricing policies of their largest competitor.

-And if I shipped with FedEx, I’d demand that FedEx provide some of the pricing advantages of UPS (where most impacting) including a 166 dimensional divisor for the first cubic foot, request that accessorial charges contribute to discount tiers, target FedEx Express Saver and Puerto Rico pricing for improvement, etc.
+And if you ship with FedEx, request that FedEx provide some of the pricing advantages of UPS (where most impacting) including a 166 dimensional divisor for the first cubic foot, ask that accessorial charges contribute to discount tiers, target FedEx Express Saver and Puerto Rico pricing for improvement, etc.

 Apart from pricing differences, there are also significant service and network differences that can be leveraged.

 As the largest user of USPS Parcel Select services, FedEx SmartPost enjoys deep discounts from the USPS for packages inducted at the Destination Delivery Unit (DDU, or final mile postal facility), allowing SmartPost a competitive advantage in the marketplace.
 SmartPost also offers two delivery attempts (versus one for UPS SurePost).